Yellow ribbon: "She Wore a Yellow Ribbon"

 The lyrics were altered and the song was titled She Wore a Yellow Ribbon by Russ Morgan for the 1949 movie of the same name.
 This was performed by several popular musicians of the 1940s, including Mitch Miller and The Andrews Sisters.
 The Tanner Sisters recorded their version in London on December 30, 1949.
-It was released by EMI on the His Master's Voice label as catalog number B 9873.
+It was released by His Master's Voice as catalog number B 9873.

 The text of the Army version approximates the following, with local variations: